saptarshibasu/aws-study/README.md

 * S3 static website URL: `<bucket-name>.s3-website-<aws-region>.amazonaws.com` or `<bucket-name>.s3-website.<aws-region>.amazonaws.com`
 * **Pre-signed URL** allows users to get temporary access to buckets and objects
 * **S3 Inventory** allows producing reports about S3 objects daily or weekly in a different S3 bucket
-* **S3 Inventory** reports format can be specified and the data can be queried using [Athena](#athena)
+* **S3 Inventory** reports format can be specified and the data can be queried using Athena
 * **Storage class** needs to be specified during object upload
 * **S3 Analytics**, when enabled, generates reports in a different S3 bucket to give insights about the object usage and this can be used to recommend when the object should be moved from one storage class to another
-* Earlier S3 **performance** would start degrading with 100 TPS
-* Historically the recommended approach is to have **random 4 characters** in front of the key name for better distribution of objects across partitions
-* To host a **static website**, the S3 bucket must have the same name as the domain or subdomain
+* To host a **static website**, the S3 bucket must have the same name as the domain (`example.com`) or subdomain (`www.example.com`). `www.example.com` bucket can redirect to `example.com` bucket
 * S3 **notification** feature enables the user to receive notifications when certain events happen in a bucket.
 S3 supports following destinations
   * Amazon SNS
   * Amazon SQS
   * AWS Lambda
 * Supports at least 3,500 **requests per second** to add data and 5,500 requests per second to retrieve
-* **Server access logging** provides detailed records for the requests that are made to a bucket
+* Amazon S3 **Object Lock** blocks deletion of an object for the duration of a specified retention period (WORM)
+* **Object Lock** mode - Governance mode (allows deletion by user with appropriate IAM permissions), Compliance mode (even root account cannot delet)
+* **Object Lock** - Legal Hold creates Object Lock for an indefinite period until explicitly removed
+* Amazon S3 uses a combination of Content-MD5 checksums and cyclic redundancy checks (CRCs) to detect data corruption
+* Objects uploaded or transitioned to S3 Intelligent-Tiering are automatically stored in the frequent access tier.
+S3 Intelligent-Tiering works by monitoring access patterns and then moving the objects that have not been accessed in 30 consecutive days to the infrequent access tier.
+If the objects are accessed later, S3 Intelligent-Tiering moves the object back to the frequent access tier
+* Amazon S3 supports the following **lifecycle transitions** between storage classes using a lifecycle configuration:
+  * You can transition from the STANDARD storage class to any other storage class.
+  * You can transition from any storage class to the GLACIER or DEEP_ARCHIVE storage classes.
+  * You can transition from the STANDARD_IA storage class to the INTELLIGENT_TIERING or ONEZONE_IA storage classes.
+  * You can transition from the INTELLIGENT_TIERING storage class to the ONEZONE_IA storage class.
+  * You can transition from the GLACIER storage class to the DEEP_ARCHIVE storage class.
+* The following **lifecycle transitions** are not supported:
+  * You can't transition from any storage class to the STANDARD storage class.
+  * You can't transition from any storage class to the REDUCED_REDUNDANCY storage class.
+  * You can't transition from the INTELLIGENT_TIERING storage class to the STANDARD_IA storage class.
+  * You can't transition from the ONEZONE_IA storage class to the STANDARD_IA or INTELLIGENT_TIERING storage classes.
+  * You can transition from the GLACIER storage class to the DEEP_ARCHIVE storage class only.
+  * You can't transition from the DEEP_ARCHIVE storage class to any other storage class.
+* Glacier Deep Archive retrieval options:
+  * Standard - default tier and lets you access any of your archived objects within 12 hours
+  * Bulk - lets you retrieve large amounts, even petabytes of data inexpensively and typically completes within 48 hours
+* S3 Query in-place options -
+  * S3 Select - Simple query
+  * Amazon Athena - complex joins, window functions
+  * Amazon Redshift Spectrum - exabytes of unstructured data
+* S3 Same Region Replication (SRR)
+* S3 Batch Operations - Operations across multiple objects

 ## Glacier

 [TOC](#table-of-content)

+* Archive size from 1B to 40TB
 * **Retrieval Options** (Different from retrieval policies)
   * Expedited (1 - 5 mins retrieval)
   * Standard (3 - 5 hours)